Shakira discography

 Shakira's eighth studio album, She Wolf (2009), deviated from her signature Latin pop and pop rock styles, instead exploring the electropop genre.
 It performed well in Europe and Latin America; in Mexico it was certified platinum and gold within a week of its release.
 However, it did not replicate its success in the United States, where it peaked at number 15 on the Billboard 200.
 Shakira was chosen to record the official song of the 2010 FIFA World Cup, "Waka Waka (This Time for Africa)", which was released in May 2010.
 It topped numerous record charts and was a multi-platinum selling single in Italy, Germany, Mexico, Spain and Switzerland.
 It was similarly successful in the United States, where it sold more than one million copies and was certified platinum.
 In the same year, her ninth studio album Sale el Sol was released.
 Preceded by the top ten hit "Loca", the bilingual album marked a musical return to Shakira's "roots" and retained her success in Europe and Latin America, being certified diamond in both Colombia and France.
 Inspired by her relationship with Spanish footballer Gerard Piqué and the birth of their son Milan Piqué Mebarak, her tenth studio album Shakira was released in 2014.
 It became her second consecutive diamond album in Colombia and debuted at number two on the US Billboard 200—her highest peak in the country for an album.
 It featured the top-ten hits "Can't Remember to Forget You" and "Dare (La La La)".
 Her eleventh studio album, El Dorado, was released in May 2017 and became her sixth album to reach number one on the US Billboard Top Latin Albums chart.
 Its lead single "Chantaje" featuring Maluma became an international success and received a 16-times platinum Latin certification from the RIAA.

+Her twelfth studio album, Las Mujeres Ya No Lloran, was released in 2024 and contains the worldwide chart-toppers "Shakira: Bzrp Music Sessions, Vol. 53" and "TQG", both of which also debuted within the top ten of the Billboard Hot 100.
+It became her seventh album to reach number one on the US Billboard Top Latin Albums chart and received a 7-times platinum Latin certification from the RIAA.
+Its lead single "Te Felicito" with Rauw Alejandro also became an international success and received a 24-times platinum Latin certification from the RIAA.